These delicious apple pie cookies are made with a soft cinnamon cookie and filled with homemade apple pie filling and caramel sauce.

 - Baking sheet and rack set (my fave).

-- Cookies scoop set of 3 (the best cookie scoop we used)
+- Cookies scoop set of 3 (my fave cookie scoop).

 - Whisk Set (pack of 3) to whisk the ingredients together.

-- Electric hand mixer
+- Electric hand mixer.

-- Apple corer and slicer
+- Apple corer and slicer.

-- Saucepan
+- Saucepan.

 More fall recipes